TFC-Developers/skillzworld_public/Small of Shame.md

 Fixing it requires placing a semicolon after the last statement in the multi-statement, placing a line break so the end brace "`}`" gets separated away, or if there's only one statement, removing the curly braces.
 This problem is generalised to any inner scope.

-- Semicolons or parentheses become mandatory when using procedure call syntax followed by an inner scope, as this clashes with vector syntax.
+- Semicolons or parentheses become mandatory when using procedure call syntax followed by an inner scope, as this clashes with packed array indexing syntax.
 This will fail to compile:
 ```
 message_begin MSG_BROADCAST, SVC_TEMPENTITY
 {